-When Wendy's redesigned its logo earlier this year, the company insisted the word "MOM" in the collar was unintentional.
+When Wendy's redesigned its logo in 2013, the company insisted the word "MOM" in the collar was unintentional.
 But plenty of other logos contain messages that were very much intended.
 Here are some examples, some more obvious than others.

 1. The FedEx Arrow